jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-unreal-engine.md

 Positives:

 - Has state of the art graphics rendering, networking toolsets, and general features that that will allow us to quickly prototype and ship faster than on other engines, that would most likely have us needing to invest more development time into creating standard toolsets.
-- Its large amount of support for different devices and hardware will allow us to release on a large amount of devices, while minimizing tooling and deployment tools (built-in).
+- Its large amount of support for different devices and hardware will allow us to release/deploy on a large amount of devices, while minimizing tooling and deployment tools (built-in).
 - Because of its large use case in the professional industry, hiring and general support should be easier than training people on lesser used engines or propietary ones.
-- Large amount of community plugins and integrations, which may allow us to develop new features faster
+- Large amount of community plugins and integrations, which will allow us to develop new features faster

 Negatives: